biocore/validation-notebooks/Beta-diversity - Stepwise-RDA/README.md

 ## Beta-diversity - Stepwise ANOVA-RDA
 A validation notebook for performing beta-diversity analysis using RDA and stepwise ANOVA.
+Code and example input data are provided for running the analysis both with and without an accompanying phylogeny.

 ### Dependencies
-This notebook uses a QIIME2 conda environment kernel.
+This notebook uses a QIIME2 conda environment kernel, as well as tools provided in the 'assets' folder.

 ### References
 This code was adapted from X (email).